Quick answer

 - Will HMRC send letters there?

-The answer depends on how the address is used.
+The answer depends entirely on whether the address satisfies official compliance rules.

 Companies House rules (registered office)